Return to SSS E-zine Menu

 Return to Contents

-The Week of May 8 we Featured OCN's information about ISDN for the "Newcomer".
+On May 8, 1997 we featured OCN's information about ISDN for the "Newcomer".

 Editor's note 1/14/04: the link below is dead.
 You can find some good information about ISDN here.